-Even though many automotive companies are competing in a global marketplace and have access to a growing suite of collaboration and communication tools, distance still adds complications to any initiative or project.
+Even though many financial services firms are competing in a global marketplace and have access to a growing suite of collaboration and communication tools, distance still adds complications to any initiative or project.
 On the other hand, proximity enhances collaboration and can remove physical barriers to success in product and IT development projects.